Want the perfect workout program?Take Quiz

 Remember, your number one goal for Tabata is getting your heart rate up.

 So we’ve told you that people use improper exercises; so what are proper exercises?
 Just like the original study, stationary bikes are likely your best bet due to their low impact and easy to use.
+In fact, Tabata is an awesome exercise to do on recumbent bikes as you can work out at a high intensity using a low-impact piece of equipment.
 If you don’t have access to a bike, here are the best exercises to use to get your heart rate up.

 Yes.
 We know burpees suck, but that’s because of how awesome they are.
 In fact, one study found that examined the use of burpees and sprinting in HIIT style sessions found that burpees could elevate the heart rate to the exact same level of sprinting.